 The Ford Ranchero was the first of the pair to bow out, disappearing after 1979.
 In its final three years, it was eclipsed by Ford’s second-generation Bronco, a compact SUV based on a shortened F-100 pickup chassis.
 The Bronco was less useful as a load hauler than the Ranchero except perhaps for towing, but it had the notable advantages of a back seat and an enclosed trunk.
 It outsold the Ranchero by nearly three to one.
 Ford was set to abandon the midsize LTD II (née Torino) platform at the end of the 1979 model year anyway and the volume of the Ranchero didn’t justify the cost of developing a new one based on the Fox platform or the new Panther full-size chassis.

-The Chevrolet El Camino and its GMC Caballero twin were downsized along with the rest of GM’s A-body cars in 1978, becoming a foot (31 cm) shorter overall, although their wheelbase was actually an inch (25 mm) longer than before.
-Sales of the lighter, trimmer El Camino remained good, bolstered by a variety of rather gaudy trim packages.
-Aside from whatever profits the El Camino and Caballero earned, they now had an additional benefit: since they were based on cars, they got better fuel economy than trucks and SUVs, which bolstered Chevrolet and GMC’s truck CAFE numbers.
+The Chevrolet El Camino and its GMC Sprint twin were downsized along with the rest of GM’s A-body cars in 1978, becoming a foot (31 cm) shorter overall, although their wheelbase was actually an inch (25 mm) longer than before.
+The Sprint was also renamed GMC Caballero.
+Sales of the lighter, trimmer version remained good, bolstered by a variety of rather gaudy trim packages.
+Aside from whatever profits the El Camino and Caballero earned, they now had an additional benefit: Since they were based on cars, they got better fuel economy than trucks and SUVs, which bolstered Chevrolet and GMC’s truck CAFE numbers.

 Like its cousin, the Chevrolet Monte Carlo, the El Camino earned a reprieve through the 1988 model year, six years after the A-bodies switched to front-wheel drive.
 Nevertheless, sales tapered off quickly, falling below 25,000 units a year in 1982 and never really recovering.
 Production ended in 1987, although a few hundred leftovers were sold as 1988 models.